Aicent-Stack/.github/CONTRIBUTING.md

 [![Organism Vitality & Protocol Audit](https://github.com/Aicent-Stack/aicent-stack/actions/workflows/rust-ci.yml/badge.svg)](https://github.com/Aicent-Stack/aicent-stack/actions/workflows/rust-ci.yml)
-# 🧬 Contributing to the Sovereign AI Organism
+# ⚙️ Contributing to Aicent Stack Governance (The Hub)

 **Thank you for choosing to evolve the Aicent Stack.
-You are not just contributing to a codebase; you are architecting the foundational nervous system for a global, sovereign AI civilization.**
+You are at the "Regulatory Core" of the Sovereign AI Organism.
+Contributions here define the institutional standards and automated workflows that govern all 13 sovereign repositories.**

 <p align="left">
   <img src="https://img.shields.io/badge/Status-Homeostasis-brightgreen.svg" alt="Status">